-Richard Moore, Yondan (4th degree black belt) - Senior Instructor
+Richard Moore, Godan (5th-degree black belt) - Co-Head Instructor

-Tracy Wujcik, Yondan (4h degree black belt) - Senior Instructor
+Tracy Wujcik, Yondan (4th-degree black belt) - Co-Head Instructor

-Tracy began training in aikido in 1992, is one of the founding members of NFA, and the Dojo Cho.
-Tracy is drawn to aikido as an art he can practice for the rest of his life.
-Tracy has devoted himself to studying and sharing aikido with the many friends he has made while practicing this art.
-He has trained with countless world class aikido instructors, all of whom have influence him in a positive way.
+Tracy began training in Aikido in 1992, is one of the founding members of NFA, and the Dojo Cho.
+Tracy is drawn to Aikido as an art he can practice for the rest of his life.
+Tracy has devoted himself to studying and sharing Aikido with the many friends he has made while practicing this art.
+He has trained with countless world-class Aikido instructors, all of whom have influenced him in a positive way.
 Tracy strives in his aikido to simply be a good student and help everyone he can on or off the mat.

-Johnny Richardson, Nidan (2nd degree black belt) - Instructor
+Johnny Richardson, Sandan (3rd-degree black belt) - Instructor

 Sage has been training in Aikido since 2005.
 He has previous martial arts experience in Tae-Kwon-Do.
 He is responsible for coordinating dojo maintenance.